thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 const element = <input type="text" value="I'm a controlled component." />;
 ```

 The problem with this controlled component is that it renders a read-only element.
-In other words, a user cannot change the state inside its `value` prop.
-To implement a form component that's both controlled by React and changeable by a user, you'll want to register an event handler with its `onChange` prop and set its state with a automatic one-way data binding.
+In other words, a user cannot change the `value` prop.
+To implement a form component that's both controlled by React and changeable by a user, you'll want to register an event handler with its `onChange` prop and set the `value` prop with a automatic one-way data binding.

 ```jsx
 const element = <input onChange={this.handleChange} type="text" value={this.state.value} />;